 In her article on the pillars of holistic health and wellness, health educator and science writer Jenna Templeton lays out eight key areas of holistic care.
 We’ve touched on this article before, because the eight pillars are pretty useful for beginning to understand how someone might take a broader approach to their own health.

-First, let’s try to define the term by looking at what holistic care focuses on, as well as why we should care about it (if we should).
+First, let’s try to define holistic care by looking at what it focuses on, as well as why we should care about it (if we should).

 Spoiler alert: We should.

 Like I said, the term is a little tough to pin down.
 It doesn’t help that we also have alternate (and seemingly interchangeable) terms like “holistic approach,” “holistic medicine,” and “holistic wellness” floating around.
 A quick Google search of the term “holistic care” will turn up many different (rather broad) definitions used in slightly different contexts.
 As the NCBI puts it, “Even though holistic care has been widely discussed in the health care and professional nursing literature, there is no comprehensive definition of it.”
 For that reason, it may be helpful to hear from a few different professionals.